-The Navy effort to build an electro-optic guided bomb (EOGB) resulted in the "Walleye".
+* The Navy effort to build an electro-optic guided bomb (EOGB) resulted in the "Walleye".
 This weapon was the product of Navy research begun in 1963, leading to the award of a production contract to Martin's Orlando Division in early 1966.
-The weapon was originally designated the "AGM-62", where "AGM" meant "Air to Ground Missile", but then the Navy decided that a glide bomb wasn't really a "missile" and dropped that designation.
+The weapon was originally designated the "AGM-62", where "AGM" meant "Air to Ground Missile" -- but then the Navy decided that a glide bomb wasn't really a "missile" and dropped that designation.

-The "Walleye I" was a purpose-built weapon, rather than simply a modified dumb bomb.
+The "Walleye I" was a purpose-built weapon, not a modified dumb bomb.
 It had four long-chord delta wings arranged in a cruciform pattern; a vidicon-tube TV camera in the nose; a spinner in the tail to drive an electrical generator and hydraulic pump; and a 375 kilogram (825 pound) warhead.
 The weapon was 3.44 meters (11 feet 4 inches) long, had a diameter of 32 centimeters (12.5 inches), a wingspan of 1.16 meters (3 feet 10 inches), and a weight of 500 kilograms (1,100 pounds).
 The wings were fixed but had control fins at the trailing edge.

 The Walleye I went into operation with Navy Douglas A-4 Skyhawks in early 1967, with impressive results.
 In the first strike, a Skyhawk pilot put the bomb directly into a window of a barracks building.
 Of the 68 Walleyes expended over a period of seven months, 65 hit their targets accurately.